01 of 05

 If you are purchasing a pre-made area rug, you are limited by the sizes offered in the style you like (not all of the above sizes are offered for every rug; most styles are offered in three or four sizes only).
 So it goes without saying that if your room is an irregular shape or size, you will likely have a difficult time... finding a pre-made rug that suits your requirements.

 Obviously, when customizing an area rug out of broadloom, you can have the rug made into almost any size or shape.
-For extra-large rooms or open concept floor plans, you may choose to use a broadloom that comes in 15’ widths, allowing you to have up to 15’ of seamless rug.
+For extra-large rooms or open concept floor plans, you may choose to use a broadloom that comes in 15’ widths, allowing you to have up to 15’ of a seamless rug.
 In the event that you require a rug that is larger than the width of the carpet in both directions (i.e., bigger than a 15’ x 15’) you can choose to have the size made by seaming two pieces of material together.
 With properly selected carpet, such as a long, thick pile or a carpet with a linear pattern, the seam will likely not be too visible.

-Perhaps you have a room or hallway with unusual angles, and would like to have a rug that follows the floor plan of the space.
+Perhaps you have a room or hallway with unusual angles and would like to have a rug that follows the floor plan of the space.
 Again, a benefit to an area rug made from broadloom is that it can be customized to the exact shape you require.
-Most carpet retailers have an installer or other worker capable of cutting the carpet to your specifications, either from a template you bring them or from their own measurements taken on site.
+Most carpet retailers have an installer or another worker capable of cutting the carpet to your specifications, either from a template you bring them or from their own measurements taken on site.
 (Note, however, that extremely detailed and sharp angles may be difficult to run through the binding or serging machine; discuss this with your retailer prior to purchase.)

 03 of 05